snelliott/LOHC-Score/README.md

 ## Features
 Our current descriptors and their additive value, as of June 9

-- Cutoff threshold of 5.5 %wtH2 is treated as a cutoff parameter rather than a descriptor
-- % wt h2: 0, this feature is treated as a cutoff parameter so any under 5.5 get total scores of 0
+- % wt h2: \[0, 1\], this feature is treated as a cutoff parameter so any under 5.5 get total scores of 0
 - sp3_carb: 0.1153, number of sp3 carbons
 - sp2_carb: 0.2872, number of sp2 carbons
 - sp_carb:  1.1298, number of sp carbons